MythicManiac/League-Scrambler/README.md

 * Here at github by posting a new issue
 * MythicManiac on EUW League of Legends

+In case you add me on Skype, please mention your subject (having problems with the scrambler/whatever) on the contact request message.

 ## General information

 * All of the files used by this program will be placed inside a folder named `Mythic`, which is inside your League of Legends installation folder (So generally `League of Legends\Mythic`.
 Touching any of these files (besides the `Log.txt` file) might break the program.